How remote workers on the Canary Islands can create communities

 A review of some of the most active digital communities

-One of the most frequent characteristics of remote workers is their motivation and interest in discovering the place they are living in temporarily and integrating into the life of the communities they visit, rather than being mere observers of their surroundings.
-Discovering existing remote worker communities is a simple way of adapting to your new destination quickly, and integrating more easily into the local culture and population.
+One of the main motivations of remote workers is to become familiar with the places they visit and immerse themselves in the life of local communities, so as to try and generate meaningful experiences.
+Discovering the more active remote worker communities is a simple way of adapting to the new destination quickly, and favouring interaction with the local culture and population.

 Contenido

-Integrating into the community is quite simple for remote workers who decide to visit the Canary Islands, because as well as the hospitality of the local residents, numerous digital communities have already been created by and for remote workers.
-Here is a review of some of the most active and prominent remote worker communities.
+Integrating into the community is very easy for remote workers who decide to visit the Canary Islands.
+As well as the hospitality of the residents, there are numerous digital communities created for and by remote workers.
+Here is a review of some of the most active and prominent ones.

 Contenido